Introduction

 \]

-Equivalently, every non-empty open subset of \(X\) contains at least one point of \(S\); equivalently
+Equivalently, every nonempty open subset of \(X\) contains at least one point of \(S\).
+Equivalently again, every

-and then extends it to the whole space by continuity.
+dense subclass and then extend it to the whole space by continuity.

 Definition: Topology